Managing Your Board the Right Way

 Growth company Boards typically have five or seven members that are divided like this:

-• One or Two inside Directors — usually the CEO and another senior executive, like the President, CTO, or CFO.
+• One or two inside Directors — usually the CEO and another senior executive, like the President, CTO, or CFO.
 Obviously, the inside Directors are very busy running the business; however, they also have the responsibility for dealing with the Board — both during and between meetings.

 • One to three independent Directors, who typically have many other corporate responsibilities.